 The chorus that follows is the same in regards to the elements heard but differs in that it is fourteen measures long instead of twelve, the final two measures encompassing a 'Beatles break.'
 Measures eleven and twelve feature Ringo counting out the beats (“one, two, three...”), a crashing chord happening when Ringo says “seven” which then ushers in silence for a measure and a half.

 There are some unique things happening in this silence, however.
-We hear Ringo say “eight,” then we hear the overdubbed drum sounds winding down, then comes three staccato piano chords, then we hear the rhythm track that had been faded down being faded back up again with Paul's anticipatory hi-hats and toms flailing away, then we hear someone say something that sounds like “Give it some more,” and finally Ringo gives a quick moan.
-The last two beats of the fourteenth measure is filled with a loud snare drum fill to usher the song back in for a final chorus.
+We hear Ringo say “eight,” then we hear the overdubbed drum sounds winding down, then comes three staccato piano chords, then we hear the rhythm track that had been faded down being faded back up again with Paul's anticipatory hi-hat and toms flailing away, then we hear someone say something that sounds like “Give it some more,” and finally Ringo gives a quick moan.
+The last two beats of the fourteenth measure are filled with a loud snare drum fill to usher the song back in for a final chorus.

 This final chorus is actually seventeen measures long this time around, this encompassing the song's conclusion.
 The first two measures are strictly instrumental with all the same elements as before except for the leading vocalization by Ringo of the song's title.
 The edit in the rhythm track can be detected as Ringo sings “Don't” at the end of the second measure, this edit being necessary to remove the repeated first verse as originally recorded.